You may be thinking about whether to buy a ceramic heater or radiant heater and you don’t want to rush with either.

 This is one of the smartest heaters with built-in Wi-Fi technology that allows you to control everything through your smartphone.

-You can even control it with your voice, so you just have to integrate it with Alexa or Google Assistant – this tells you a lot about the advanced technology it has.
+You can even control it with your voice, so you have to integrate it with Alexa or Google Assistant – this tells you a lot about its advanced technology.

-If you’re interested a bit more in this amazing radiant heater, you should check out 5 reasons why you should buy a Heat Storm heater.
+If you’re interested in this fantastic radiant heater, you should find five reasons to buy a Heat Storm heater.

 The Downside of Radiant Heaters

-Radiant heaters are a great solution, but they have some disadvantages that I personally dislike and they bother me.
+Radiant heaters are a great solution, but they have some disadvantages that I dislike and bother me.

 What frustrates me is how they’re not as durable as ceramic heaters – I’m not talking about all models, but most of them.